AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

     - 1a2.
 User re-enters the command.<br>
       Steps 1a1-1a2 repeat until the command is entered correctly.<br>
       Use case resumes at step 2.
 - 1b.
-No clients were found to have sessions on given day.
+No clients were found to have schedule on given day.
     - 1b1.
 FitFlow tells the User that the schedule for the given day is empty.<br>
       Use case ends.